i2y/connecpy/README.md

    - Both `ConnecpyClient` (async) and `ConnecpyClientSync` support receiving streaming responses
    - Both support sending streaming requests (client streaming)

-3. **Resource Management**: When using streaming responses, always ensure proper cleanup:
+3. **Resource Management**: When using streaming responses, resource will be cleaned up when the returned iterator completes or is garbage collected.
-   - Use the stream as a context manager (`with`/`async with`) when possible
-   - Or fully iterate through all messages with `for`/`async for`
-   - If you break out of iteration early, call `stream.close()` to release resources

 4. **Error Handling**: Streaming RPCs can raise exceptions during iteration:
    ```python